GabeScott/standard-works-vault/General Conference/2019 April - The True, Pure, and Simple Gospel of Jesus Christ.md

 # The True, Pure, and Simple Gospel of Jesus Christ

-*By M. Russell Ballard - Acting President of the Quorum of the Twelve Apostles*
+By President M. Russell Ballard - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2019 General Conference*

+>*Loving God and loving our neighbors is the doctrinal foundation of ministering; home-centered, Church-supported learning; Sabbath-day spiritual worship; and the work of salvation.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2019/04/23ballard?lang=eng)